Existence of a Sidon set for the distinct distance constant: Introduction

 In fact, we will prove a more general result that directly implies it.

 \begin{theorem} Let $\alpha> \frac{1}{2}$, there exists a Sidon set $S_\alpha\subset\N$ such that

-\end{theorem} In Section \ref{sectionProprietes}, we establish some properties of these maximal sets, but we don't know if there is uniqueness. $H$ and $Z$ share the first 27 terms in common, but until now, we only knew from Taylor and Yovanof \cite{Taylor} that if such a set existed (what this article proves), then it must begin with the values $1,2,4$.
+\end{theorem} In Section \ref{sectionProprietes}, we establish some properties of these maximal sets, but we do not know if there is a unique Sidon set achieving the maximum. $H$ and $Z$ share the first 27 terms in common, but until now, we only knew from Taylor and Yovanof \cite{Taylor} that if such a set existed (what this article proves), then it must begin with the values $1,2,4$.